Akshit6828/ecommerce-admin-dashboard-react/ecommerce-admin-dashboard/README.md

 - **Component-Based Architecture**: The application follows a component-based architecture, making it easier to maintain and scale.
 Each component is responsible for rendering a specific part of the UI.
 - **Redux for State Management**: Redux Toolkit is used for managing the application state.
 This makes it easier to share state between components and to manage complex state transitions.
 - **SCSS for Styling**: SCSS is used for styling the application.
-This allows for the use of variables, mixins, and other features that make styling easier and more maintainable.
+This allows for the use of variables, and other features that make styling easier and more maintainable.
 - **Lazy Loading**: Lazy loading is used for routes to improve initial load time.
 This means that only the code for the current route is loaded when the application starts.

 ### Challenges Faced